RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 }
 ```

-It turns out that you can pass an associative array into the `execute` method which will look for the keys to match the bound parameters of the SQL statements.
+It turns out that you can pass an associative array into the `execute` method, which will look for the keys to match the bound parameters of the SQL statements.